Resolution Copper destroys historic smelter in Arizona

 The proposed Resolution Copper Mine, which is believed to host one of the biggest copper deposits in the world, is a project that has consumed already $1.2 billion of Rio’s and BHP’s capital.
 Its developers plan to tunnel 7,000 feet underground, where rocks radiate heat from the earth’s molten core, and open a crater a mile and a half wide and 1,000 feet deep.

-Resolution Copper’s reports state that the mine is capable of producing nearly 25% of the US’ yearly copper demand, which is equivalent to 9 billion tonnes of copper during its mine life of 40 years.
+Resolution Copper’s reports state that the mine is capable of producing nearly 25% of the US’ yearly copper demand.
+The mine is capable of producing 20 million tonnes of copper during its mine life of 40 years.
 Given the complexity of the project, production is forecasted to start in about 10 years.

 More than 50 permits are being processed to be able to kickstart extractive activities at the site.
 The most urgent one, the Environmental Impact Statement, is expected to be issued by the U.S. Forest Service in May 2019.